 Rs.
 315 for Medium/ heavy vehicles and Rs.100 for Power tillers and coupled trailers.

-medium and heavy motor vehicles, the release added.
+motor vehicles, the release added.

 Awareness prog on Japanese Encephalitis and Diarrhoea